 - Most Titles Open Era: 7 Novak Djokovic

-- Most Consecutive titles Open Era: 3 Novak Djokovic
+- Most Consecutive Titles Open Era: 3 Novak Djokovic

-- Most Consecutive titles Amateur Era: Roy Emerson
+- Most Consecutive Titles Amateur Era: Roy Emerson

 - Present Champions: Novak Djokovic (7 titles)